 Academic Credit

-Both fellows and interns are able to earn academic credit for their participation, if desired.
+Both fellows and interns may earn academic credit for their participation, if desired.
+Participants should indicate this interest on the application when prompted.
 (Please note: Let's Talk Public Health does not arrange academic credit for participants.
-If a participant's academic institution hosts an academic credit program, we will work with them and their program to try and accommodate the request.
-The institution's requirements for academic credit must align with the internship opportunities available at Let's Talk Public Health.)
+If a participant's academic institution hosts an academic credit program, we will work with them to try and accommodate the request.
+The institution's requirements for academic credit must align with the internship opportunities available at Let's Talk Public Health.
+We are unable to create additional tasks or deliverables beyond those listed in the internship descriptions above.)

-Interns and fellows are responsible for ensuring that they complete their program's requirements for obtaining academic credit, in addition to the requirements of participation in the ELP.
+Interns and fellows are responsible for ensuring that they complete their institution's requirements for obtaining academic credit, in addition to fulfilling all ELP participation requirements.

 What's New with the ELP?